-Another mature technology that continues to rise is the IoT-based device.
+Another mature technology continuing to rise in the mobile marketplace is the internet of things.
 Estimates suggest that the number of connected devices will exceed 25 billion by the end of this year and double that by the end of the decade.

-Used to control our home, manage our security and interface with our cars, demand for IoT devices has skyrocketed recently, making IoT-enabled applications an essential part of the future of mobile apps.
+Used to control our homes, manage our security and interface with our cars, demand for IoT devices has skyrocketed recently, making IoT enabled applications an essential part of the future of mobile apps.

-One of the key services engineers rely on to make this future possible is cloud-connected IoT services.
-These are used primarily to manage the vast amounts of data and processing associated with large numbers of smart-devices.
+One of the key services engineers relies on to make this future possible is cloud-connected IoT services.
+These are used primarily to manage the vast amounts of data and processing associated with large numbers of smart devices.

 Commonly used IoT platforms for secure application development at scale include:

 The future of IoT devices and ever-connected appliances is one that integrates its way into users’ lives with minimal friction or even direct management.
 Well-designed IoT apps remove the trivial and the mundane from the user’s view while providing advanced features such as automated progress updates and order tracking.
 Leaning heavily on IoT tech, organizations can deliver advanced functionality for minimal ongoing costs.

 Already two of the most significant engineering trends for several years in succession, continued investment and surging interest make these two technologies a significant part of the future of mobile app development.

-Tools powered by AI and ML are a common part of day-to-day life.
+Tools powered by AI and ML are rapidly becoming a common part of day-to-day life.
 The Google assistant greeting “Ok, Google” and Apple’s “Hey, Siri!” are two examples of these technologies being a well-established part of the lexicon.
 Integration between users and these tools is only going to grow from here.
 The ML industry is expected to be worth $30 billion by 2024.

 Apple’s Core ML 3 framework, released in 2019, provides a way for developers to integrate machine learning models into iOS applications.
 Google’s ML Kit offers a similar cross-platform development experience.

-Both technologies lead the field amongst several open-source and competitor platforms which provide toolkits to developers.
+Both technologies lead the field among several open-source and competitor platforms which provide toolkits to developers.
 What is being made possible by such platforms is truly revolutionary.

-These frameworks provide out-of-the-box functionality such as face, text and handwriting recognition, object tracking and natural language tools that enable developers to integrate complex features without a rich background in machine learning.
+These frameworks provide out-of-the-box functionality such as face, text and handwriting recognition, object tracking, and natural language tools that enable developers to integrate rich and complex features without an in-depth background in machine learning.

 Apps leaning heavily on AI and ML tech can go a long way to meeting user’s ever-increasing demands and requirements

-Wearable devices, after an initial slow uptake, have matured into a dominant market position alongside mobile devices.
-In the coming years, wearable tech is expected to see a continued increase in demand.
+After an initial slow uptake, wearable devices have matured into a dominant market position.
+In the coming years, wearable tech is expected to see a continued increase in demand and use.

-With the number of wearable devices expected to exceed 1 billion by 2022, apps that leave behind valuable integrations may lose out to competitors with a more rapid pace of adoption.
+With the market revenue for wearable devices expected to exceed $100 billion by 2028, apps that leave behind valuable wearable integrations may lose out to competitors with a more rapid pace of adoption.

 Much like IoT integrations and AI-powered tools, wearable technologies have now become an everyday part of life.
-With enthusiastic adoption, users have shown that they value discrete interactions, streamlined notifications, and modes of use that complement mobile devices rather than take over.
+With enthusiastic adoption, users have shown that they value discrete interactions, streamlined notifications and modes of interaction that complement mobile devices rather than take over.